 Wrapping Paper and Tape * Collection of favorite short stories * Spreaders * Brownie Spatulas * Window Cleaner and Roll of Paper Towels * DIY Room Sprays * Red Box Code with Microwave Popcorn * CD with favorite Christmas Music * Whisks with tags that say “We Whisk You a Merry Christmas * Bath & Body Goods * Paperwhite Flowers in a pretty container * Kitchen Towels

 Food Drive for Refugees * Assemble Food Kits * Neighbor Party and Donate to a Charity * “Gift of Giving” – kits with Kleenex, water, chapstick, granola bars, fruit snacks, and sanitizing wipes – given to each neighbor to give to someone they see in need. * Pick one charity for the neighborhood to donate to.
-Send out a flyer informing everyone. * Gather money in envelopes and donate to a charity * “Light the Night” Neighborhood event – everyone donates money to buy Gift Cards for families in need
+Send out a flyer informing everyone. * Gather money in envelopes and donate to a charity * “Light the Night” Neighborhood event – everyone donates money to buy Gift Cards for families in need * Hot chocolate stand in the neighborhood and the proceeds go to a family in charity in need*

 In the end, the spirit of the season is all about finding joy.
 So, use this Neighbor Gift Guide to find a recipe or a utensil or service project that brings you and your neighbors joy!
 If you have more ideas for gift giving, we’d love to hear them in a comment!
 Thanks for being here.
 And Merry Christmas.